 The following summary is based on the law and practice of the Income-tax Act, 1961 (the "IT Act"), the Income-tax Rules, 1962 (the "IT Rules") and various circulars and notifications issued thereunder from time to time.
-The IT Act is amended every year by the Finance Act of the relevant year and this summary reflects the amendments enacted by the Finance Act, 2019.
+The IT Act is amended every year by the Finance Act of the relevant year and this summary reflects the amendments enacted by the Finance Act, 2020 (No. 12 of 2020) published on 27th March, 2020 in the Official Gazette of India ('Finance Act, 2020').

-The tax rates mentioned in this document relate to Financial Year 2019-20 (Assessment Year 2020-21) as proposed in the Finance (No. 2) Bill, 2019 introduced on 5 July 2019, and are inclusive of surcharge and education cess as applicable to corporates, unless specified otherwise.
+The tax rates mentioned in this document relate to Financial Year 2020-21 (Assessment Year 2021-22) as provided in the Finance Act, 2020, and are inclusive of surcharge and education cess as applicable to corporates, unless specified otherwise.